wincle626/ZCU102_SD_Card_Setup/README.md

 ## VI.
 Prepare SD card

 It is the same process as ZCU106 evaluation board [here](https://github.com/wincle626/ZCU106_Setup/blob/master/docs/bootfromsdcard.md).
-Please note, only kernel version from tag xilinx-v2020.1 has the hardware monitor driver for Infineon IRPS5401.

 Additionally, instead of using the root file system from Xilinx, the generic debian or ubuntu version can be found at [https://rcn-ee.com/](https://rcn-ee.com/rootfs/eewiki/minfs/) or [http://cdimage.ubuntu.com](http://cdimage.ubuntu.com/ubuntu-base/releases/).